ucsb-cs8-f18/ucsb-cs8-f18.github.io/_info/syllabus.md

 * Collaboration is only permitted when specifically allowed for—otherwise, you must do your own work.
    * On most homework assignments  you may collaborate with at most one other person (who must be named).
 * Attendance is required at all lectures and labs (discussion sections) and is checked via participation using the iclickers
   * I recognize that some absences (e.g. minor illnesses, mishaps, etc.) are unavoidable.
-Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we just drop the lowest four grades from everyone's homework/in-class assignment grades.
+Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we just drop the lowest three grades from everyone's homework/in-class assignment grades.
 In this way, absenses (or failure to turn in homework) does not unduly penalize your grade unless it becomes excessive.
-* <strong>You</strong> must turn in your homework using the homework mailbox for CS8 located in the copy room on the second floor of HFH building
+* <strong>You</strong> must turn in your homework by TBD